Technigo/project-mongo-api/README.md

 - /songs/:id <br/>
 Show info about specific song by mongo id <br/>
 - /tracks/:trackName<br/>
 Show info about a track by name.
-Ex Truth Hurts <br/>
+Ex 'boyfriend' will give all tracks with word boyfriend in <br/>
 - /artist/:artistName <br/>
 Show all songs by an artist.
-Ex Ed Sheeran <br/>
+Ex Ed Sheeran (-- matches like above --) <br/>
 - /genres/:genre <br/>
-See songs and artists of a specific genre.
-Ex pop <br/>
+See songs and artists by a genre.
+Ex pop  (-- matches like above --) <br/>

 ## The problem